Ryamille/bikesharing/README.md

 ![](gbw.png)

 Seperated by customers and subscribers this heat map shows usage throughout the weeek by gender.
 This data shows that a subscription based bike-sharing program brings in the most riders for male and female.

+## Summary
+In conclusion, from all the data gathered one of the biggest patterns seen is that it is largely male dominated.
+The second factor gathered is that most of the riders are commuters or at least riding during that time frame.
+Lasltly to get a higher percentage of riders a subscription based bike-sharing program is seen to be the easiest way to accomplish this task.